-We are all familiar with the term varicose veins and associate it with the appearance of those swollen, bulbous, twisted and unsightly veins on the legs.
+We are all familiar with the term varicose veins.
+We associate it with the appearance of those swollen, bulbous, twisted and unsightly veins on the legs.
 However, do we really know what they are and what the causes of varicose veins are?

-Well, in simple terms, all veins are equipped with pairs of valves which allow the blood to flow through in the direction it should which, to give this process the technical term, is known as retrograde flow.
+In simple terms, all veins are equipped with pairs of valves which allow the blood to flow through in the direction it should.
+This, to give it the technical term, is known as retrograde flow.
 Working correctly the valves will open to keep pumping the blood one way and closing to prevent it from flowing back.
-Should any valve cease to function properly or no longer match up correctly, that blood can start to flow backwards.
+Should any valve cease to function properly or no longer match up correctly, the blood can start to flow backwards.
 In technical terms this is referred to as venous reflex.
-It’s when the blood stops flowing smoothly in one direction that the veins start to become enlarged.
+It’s when the blood stops flowing smoothly in one direction that the veins start to become enlarged and varicose.

-Varicose veins tend to affect the legs mainly and, it’s pretty obvious really that the pressure the leg veins are under as the muscles pump the blood back towards the heart is at its greatest – particularly when we are standing up.
+Varicose veins tend to affect the legs mainly.
+This is obvious when you think about the pressure the leg veins are under as the muscles pump the blood back towards the heart – particularly when we are standing up.
 These veins are responsible for pushing the blood all the way back up the legs and the one way valves have to work the hardest … directly against the pull of gravity!
 Nature is pretty amazing when you think about it.

-Once you suffer from a varicose vein or veins it can only get worse but often the symptoms (particularly in early stages) are only cosmetic meaning it may not look great but it doesn’t hurt or cause any other problems.
-This can worsen though and gradually the pain can increase (especially when standing up and severe cases can result in significant swelling, a thickening of the skin and ulceration and, in these cases, the condition can be incredibly painful and uncomfortable.
+Once you suffer from a varicose vein it can only get worse.
+The symptoms (particularly in early stages) are only cosmetic meaning it may not look great but it doesn’t hurt or cause any other problems.
+However, this can worsen and gradually the pain can increase (especially when standing up).
+Severe cases can result in significant swelling, a thickening of the skin and ulceration and, in these cases, the condition can be incredibly painful and uncomfortable.

 Often the first signs of a venal problem are the appearance of “spider veins”.
-Spider veins are also known as Telangiectasias and are small dilated blood vessels, less than 1mm across which appear just below the skins surface and are so called because they can be likened to a spider or spiders web.
+Telangiectasias is the official name for spider veins.
+They appear as small dilated blood vessels, less than 1 mm across and just below the skins surface.
+Spider veins are so called simply because they can be likened in appearance to a spider or spiders web.
 They can develop anywhere on the body but are particularly common on the facial area including the cheeks and nose.
-However, find them on the legs that they could well be caused by a venous reflux issue and hence be the pre-curser to varicose veins.
+Find them on the legs though and they could well be caused by a venous reflux issue and hence be the pre-curser to varicose veins.

-Watch out for them particularly on the upper thighs, back of the knee below the joint and around the ankles.
+Watch out for spider veins, particularly on the upper thighs, back of the knee below the joint and around the ankles.

 So, both spider veins and varicose veins are unsightly, unhealthy and superficial veins that no longer work correctly or efficiently return the blood back to the heart.
-Spider veins are very small and don’t have too much of a negative effect themselves but when the much larger varicose veins fail to function properly it automatically puts a greater pressure on deeper veins to compensate which can in turn lead to their deterioration, poor circulation, pain and discomfort … that’s why it’s important to treat varicose veins as soon as possible.
+Spider veins are very small and don’t have too much of a negative effect themselves.
+Whereas the much larger varicose veins, which fail to function properly, will automatically put a greater pressure on deeper local veins to compensate.
+This, in turn, can lead to a deterioration in the condition, poor circulation, pain and discomfort.
+That’s why it’s important to treat varicose veins as soon as possible.

 Causes Of Venal Problems

-From a medical point of view varicose veins don’t always require treatment.
-If they’re minor and not causing any pain or discomfort there may be no need to tackle them however you may wish to from a visual or cosmetic point of view.
+From a medical point of view treatment for varicose veins is not always necessary or appropriate.
+If they’re minor and not causing any pain or discomfort there may be no need to tackle them.
+However, you may wish to address the issue from a visual or cosmetic point of view.
 There are therefore three reasons to treat this condition:

 - For cosmetic reasons to solely address the unsightly appearance and to perfect the skin.
 This is where Venorex varicose vein cream can help.

-When it comes to natural treatment for varicose veins there are a three basic steps that can be taken to improve the condition – particularly when affected at early stage:
+When it comes to natural treatment for varicose veins there are a three basic steps that should taken to improve the condition first.
+Particularly when affected at early stage:

 Venorex Varicose Vein Cream